Cannabis in Japan: As a drug

 Recreational cannabis usage in Japan has steadily increased since the 2000s, particularly among young people (see Penalties and violations above).
 Potential causes for this trend include the reduced availability of kiken (quasi-legal designer drugs) as a result of police crackdowns, and the ubiquity of positive information about cannabis available on the internet.
 Despite this, cannabis use continues to carry a strong social stigma in Japan, and individuals who are arrested or prosecuted for cannabis possession typically face social and professional consequences in addition to legal prosecution.
 For example, when actress turned cannabis activist Saya Takagi was arrested for cannabis possession in 2016, media companies removed her films and television episodes featuring her from circulation, and damaging stories about her personal life and marriage were published in the mainstream press.

 While clandestine marijuana grow operations do operate in Japan, they are generally small in scale, and most cannabis in the country is imported.
-Per a UNODC survey, in 2010 a gram of ground cannabis sold at retail in Japan for an average of US$68.40, while a gram of hashish retailed for an average of US$91.10.
-A 2018 global cannabis price index based on UNODC data found that Tokyo was the most expensive city in the world to purchase cannabis, with a gram costing an average of US$32.66.
+Per a UNODC survey, in 2010 a gram (1/28 oz) of ground cannabis sold at retail in Japan for an average of US$68.40, while a gram (1/28 oz) of hashish retailed for an average of US$91.10.
+A 2018 global cannabis price index based on UNODC data found that Tokyo was the most expensive city in the world to purchase cannabis, with a gram (1/28 oz) costing an average of US$32.66.

-CBD, which is legal in Japan, has been sold in the country since 2013 and is projected to become an $800 million industry by 2024.
-CBD-infused products such as oils, drinks, and edible gummies are readily available at both specialty shops and major retailers.
+CBD is legal in Japan and been sold in the country since 2013, with CBD-infused products such as oils, cosmetics, and foodstuffs being readily available at both specialty shops and major retailers.
+The value of the CBD food market in Japan was an estimated US$10–18 million in 2020, representing an increase of 171 percent from 2019.
 Many Japanese CBD manufacturers intentionally dissociate their products from marijuana, for example, by avoiding packaging featuring marijuana leaf designs.
-The New York Times reported in 2021 that while Japanese authorities "haven't exactly encouraged the CBD industry, they largely view it as benign".
+While The New York Times reported in 2021 that Japanese authorities "haven't exactly encouraged the CBD industry, they largely view it as benign, in 2024 a proposed revision to the Cannabis Control Law was introduced that would restrict the amount of THC that CBD products can contain to 0.001% or less.
+The proposal has been strongly criticized by Japan's CBD industry, which has argued that the cap would constitute an effective ban on CBD.